-- 1. In answer to Pilate's question about His identity, what did Jesus affirm? - 2.
-According to Christ the King, what was His purpose in coming to this world, and who are His subjects? - 3.
-After posing the question: "What is truth?" did Pilate wait to "hear His voice"? - 4.
-What was Pilate's judgment about Christ's integrity?
+- 1. In answer to Pilate's question about His identity, what does Jesus affirm? - A. That He is a king - 2.
+According to Christ the King, what was His purpose in coming to this world, and who are His subjects? - A. To bear witness to the truth; those that hear His voice - 3.
+After posing the question: "What is truth?" did Pilate wait to "hear His voice?" - A. No - 4.
+What was Pilate's judgment about Christ's integrity? - A. He was innocent, i.e. the charges against Him were false

-Note: In this phase of judgment, Pilate distinguished himself from Christ's subjects by refusing to "hear" what truth is.
+Note: In this phase of judgment, Pilate distinguishes himself from Christ's subjects by refusing to "hear" what truth is.
 Christ in no way is implicated in this rejection.
 On the contrary, He is pronounced "innocent"-even by the one rejecting Him.